epics-containers/epics-containers.github.io/docs/tutorials/setup_k8s.md

 ## Introduction

-This is a very easy set of instructions for setting up an experimental single-node Kubernetes cluster, ready to test deployment of EPICS IOCs.
+This is a very easy set of instructions for setting up an experimental single-node Kubernetes cluster, ready for a test deployment of EPICS IOCs.

 ## Bring Your Own Cluster

 If you already have a Kubernetes cluster then you can skip this section. and go straight to the next tutorial.

 IMPORTANT: you will require appropriate permissions on the cluster to work with epics-containers.
 In particular you will need to be able to create pods that run with network=host.
 This is to allow Channel Access traffic to be routed to and from the IOCs.
 You will also need to be able to create a namespace and a service account, although you could use an existing namespace and service account as long as it has network=host capability.
+The alternative to running with network=host is to run a ca-gateway in the cluster and expose the PVs to the IOCs via the gateway.

 Cloud based K8S offerings may not be appropriate because of the Channel Access routing requirement.